 Arts, culture, food and drink – a perfect night out.

 Before heading out, plan your route.
 Collect a printed map from one of the participating galleries and mark off where you would like to visit beforehand.

 First Thursdays is spread throughout the city, but the bulk of the galleries can be found in Church Street and Bree Street, meaning a car won’t be necessary.
 Take advantage of the MyCiti bus or uber in if you’re coming from outside of the city.

-The Cape Town City centre is generally considered safe, but like any city, crime is a possibility.
+The Cape Town City center is generally considered safe, but like any city, crime is a possibility.
 Be aware and cautious when moving around the city at night.

-If you’re strapped for time, but want to experience as much as possible on the night, hit Church Street first where there are a number of fantastic galleries to check out.
-The vibe in the street is also awesome, with people milling in an out of the various galleries, chatting in the centre of the street.
+If you’re strapped for time but want to experience as much as possible on the night, hit Church Street first where there are a number of fantastic galleries to check out.
+The vibe in the street is also awesome, with people milling in an out of the various galleries, chatting in the center of the street.